rooprg/home_sales_challenge/README.md

 **(7) Instructions for Interacting with the Project:**

 Due to issues with Hadoop software on the local machine, the code used for this exercise is configured to run in Colab.
-It is stored in a file titled "home_sales_starter_code_colab_roop.ipynb" within the main folder.
+It is stored in a file titled "home_sales_colab_roop.ipynb" within the main folder.

 Query results are filed as .png files in the **Output** folder.